2004 Detroit Lions season: Week 8: at Dallas Cowboys

 In Week 8, the Lions headed to Texas Stadium to face the Dallas Cowboys.
 The Lions opened the scoring early on a Joey Harrington 1-yard touchdown pass to Kevin Jones.
 Dallas responded with a long 15 play, 83-yard drive before Vinny Testaverde found Jason Witten for the 17-yard touchdown pass to tie it at 7 apiece.
 After three punts, the Cowboys moved to mid-field before Testaverde threw an interception to Dré Bly who returned it down the sideline for the 55-yard pick-six.
 The Cowboys kept up, scoring on a Testaverde 26-yard pass to Keyshawn Johnson.
 Dallas looked to score again when Lance Frazier returned a Lions punt 55-yards to Detroit's 28-yard line.
 However, Testaverde threw an interception at Detroit's 5-yard line, keeping it tied at 14–14 heading into halftime.

 On the first play of the second half, a flea flicker by Testaverde fell short, but a 43-yard defensive pass interference penalty from cornerback Chris Cash put the Cowboys at the Lions' 3-yard line.
 It took one play to score when Testaverde ran it in from 3 yards out to go up 21–14.
 The Lions took their responding drive into Dallas territory, but came up short and were forced to punt.
-A Dallas drive heading into Detroit territory was stopped short when Bly ran in front of Testaverde endzone shot, intercepting it and bringing it back 30 yards to Detroit's 28.
+A Dallas drive heading into Detroit territory was stopped short when Bly ran in front of Testaverde's endzone shot, intercepting it and bringing it back 30 yards to Detroit's 28.
 Despite bringing it to Dallas' 34, the Lions punted.
 After forcing Dallas to punt, the Lions again entered Dallas territory, but a Harrington sack on fourth-and-one turned the ball back over to the Cowboys.
 The Cowboys extended their lead with a Billy Cundiff 40-yard field goal.
 The Lions quickly responded when Harrington found David Kircus on a curl route for the 50-yard touchdown pass to pull within a field goal.
 However, a long Testaverde pass found Johnson for the 38-yard touchdown pass.
 Harrington would throw an interception on the first play of the next drive to seal their 31–21 loss.